 Here is an excerpt from the Finnish epic poem of the Kalevala about Harp.

 hastened to his harp of fish-bone,

 The prized possession for Westside Discs is the Putt and Approach disc, Harp.
 It's by far the most popular disc for their brand and there's a good reason; it’s flies amazing!
 This is a very reliable over-stable Putt & Approach disc meant mainly for experienced Disc Golfers.
 The disc was designed to withstand all conditions including anyone's arm speed allowing for excellent approach shots.
 It has a very flat top as the Harp is utilized for straight approach shots that fade at end of flight.

-So like previously stated, it's clasified officially as a putter, however.....even in the stamp, it states, "PDGA apprved Mid-Range Putter".
+So like previously stated, it's classified officially as a putter, however.....even in the stamp, it states, "PDGA approved Mid-Range Putter".
 What in the world does that mean?!
-Well it has so many uses due to it's over-stability.
-It truly can be used at the highest level of compeitition as a putter or a mid-range such as A.J.
+Well, it has so many uses due to it's over-stability.
+It truly can be used at the highest level of competition as a putter or a mid-range such as A.J.
 Risley used in 2015!
-(DGWeekly Live) When putting with it, you will be putting Harper :) You can throw flexshots on an anhyzer, spike and side arm throws, any work well.
+(DGWeekly Live) When putting with it, you will be putting Harper :) You can throw flex shots on an anhyzer, spike and sidearm throws, and work well.
 Due to it's top being a puddle top/flat will provide your thumb a perfect spot to place for comfort when throwing this style.

 Hot Stamp Picture Explained

 A music event from Finnish national epic Kalevala.
 The picture was drawn by Arto Hoffrén year 2013.
 Check out the Kalevala in English language.
 Harp in Finnish language is Kannel.